-- agreed check-in arrangements - test of emergency communication equipment - estimated duration of the working period - provision of suitable first aid kit - equipment and tools inspection before use and electrical safety established - checklist of appropriate personal protective equipment and clothing - ability to escape safely - manual handling suitable for a single person - agreement reached about working in bad weather and when work can be suspended - 5.6 Copies of permits must be issued to everyone directly involved with the activity.
+- agreed check-in arrangements

+- test of emergency communication equipment

+- · estimated duration of the working period

+- provision of suitable first aid kit

+- equipment and tools inspection before use and electrical safety established

+- checklist of appropriate personal protective equipment and clothing

+- ability to escape safely

+- manual handling suitable for a single person

+- agreement reached about working in bad weather and when work can be suspended

+7.5 Copies of permits must be issued to everyone directly involved with the activity.

-6. MONITORING/SUPERVISION
+8. MONITORING/SUPERVISION

-- 6.1 Although lone workers cannot be the subject of constant supervision, it is still the manager's duty to ensure their health and safety at work. - 6.2 Monitoring procedures should be put into place taking into consideration the following: - periodic visits which could involve spot checks or a rota system - regular contact between the lone worker using telephone or radio - checks that the lone worker has returned to base or home on completion of a task - 6.3 In every situation there must be adequate means of ensuring that, at some stage, contact is made with the lone worker.
-Further it must also be possible for the worker to initiate contact. - 6.4 The extent of the monitoring procedures will depend on the findings of the risk assessment risk assessment documented procedure to be followed by the lone worker (including communication arrangements, supervision, etc)
+- 8.1 Although lone workers cannot be the subject of constant supervision, it is still the manager's duty to ensure their health and safety at work. - 8.2 Monitoring procedures should be put into place, taking into consideration the following: - periodic visits, which could involve spot checks or a rota system - regular contact between the lone worker using telephone or radio - checks that the lone worker has returned to base or home on completion of a task - 8.3 In every situation there must be adequate means of ensuring that, at some stage, contact is made with the lone worker.
+Further it must also be possible for the worker to initiate contact. - 8.4 The extent of the monitoring procedures will depend on the findings of the risk assessment.

-7. RECORDS TO BE KEPT
+9. RECORDS TO BE KEPT